Hate crimes on rise in SC. But there’s no state law against them

 “You look at this video and I think that is probably a definition of what a hate crime is,” Lott said at the news conference.
 “And there’s no law against that in South Carolina.”

-Despite the “shocking and disturbing” nature of the videos, Richland County Sheriff’s Department investigators, in coordination with the United States Attorney’s office, determined that no crime had been committed under state law, Lott said.
+Despite the “shocking and disturbing” nature of the videos, Richland County Sheriff’s Department investigators, in coordination with the U.S. Attorney’s office, determined no crime had been committed under state law, Lott said.

-But two days later, deputies were informed of a text message sent in May, from the student in the video, who threatened to “shoot-up the school,” Lott said.
-Police charged the student with threatening a school, according to reports by The State.
+Two days later, deputies were informed of a text message sent in May by the student in the video, threatening to “shoot-up the school,” Lott said.
+Police charged the student with threatening a school, The State reported.

-“It is an absolute shame that this state does not have a law against hate crimes,” Lott was quoted in The State as saying.
+“It is an absolute shame that this state does not have a law against hate crimes,” Lott told The State.
 “If this is not an example of why we should have a state law, I can’t imagine anything else that could happen.
 Our legislators have got to take some action.”

 Comments